-IPO schools have IT policies on data security that are strictly implemented and regularly updated by their respective departments.
+IPO schools have IT policies on data security which are strictly implemented and regularly updated by their respective departments.
 Data security drills and exercises are also conducted.
 Students, faculty, and staff are informed about data security through awareness campaigns on the prevention of cybersecurity crimes and data security issues.
+Some schools also hire a third party to manage their cybersecurity systems.